wbamberg/idl-reference/docs/nsIMobileConnection.md

 Send a MMI message.

-@param mmi
-       DOMString containing an MMI string that can be associated to a
-       USSD request or other RIL functionality.
-@param requestCallback
-       Called when request is finished.

 If successful, the notifySendCancelMmiSuccess*() will be called.
 And the
 result will contain the information about the mmi operation.